 I spent the next three days trying to come up with justifications and explanations for each one.
 Keeping the baby was not an option.
 Where on one hand I knew this child was half me, weighing so heavily on the other was it was also half my attacker, and the sight of it would be a constant reminder of everything that was taken from me almost a month ago.

 This is all I can write for now, I am going to drown my keyboard if I keep going.
-If I can pull myself together I will write more soon, I hope this helps someone.
+I hope this helps someone.
 If it impacts you please let me know.